 The legacy of the Long March was immense in many ways: the leadership role of the People's Liberation Army (PLA) was foremost - the heroism and dedication of the Army led to the belief that ‘impossible’ projects could be achieved; Mao's leadership position went without serious challenge for the next forty years and it represented an all-Chinese modern achievement unifying the people.
 Discipline and loyalty within the PLA allowed sweeping reforms to be introduced quickly and efficiently bypassing the stalling tactics of the centuries old civil service.
 Mao's guerrilla tactics were applied to the country as a whole - take the unexpected way to achieve the inconceivable - for example the Great Leap Forward.
 He continued to rely more on ordinary peasants than the intellectual elite that he deeply distrusted.

 At the Jiangxi Soviet and during the Long March the leadership and tactics of the Russian trained advisers came under scrutiny.
-The Chinese Communist leadership took the decisive step of developing their own Chinese ideas breaking free of Comintern control.
+The Chinese communist leadership took the decisive step of developing their own political philosophy free of Comintern control.
 The rivalry of China and Russia proved immensely influential in the years that followed.
-What emerged was a rural based revolution, with a distrust of all that is urban, ancient and foreign; the Long Marchers were not great international travelers, both Mao and Lin Biao had only been briefly visited one foreign country - Russia.
-During the Long March the leadership learned at first hand the antipathy of minority people at the fringes of China, it became a priority to bring them into the Han Chinese world.
+What emerged was a rural based revolution, with a distrust of all that is urban, ancient and foreign; the Long Marchers were not great international travelers, both Mao and Lin Biao had briefly visited only one foreign country - Russia.
+During the Long March the leadership learned at first hand the antipathy of minority people at the fringes of China, it became a priority to bring them into the Han Chinese world to maintain national unity.

 The survivors of the Long March had learned that group effort was essential, personal ambitions and differences were put aside when the greater good demanded it.
 It set the tone for much of the next phase of Chinese history.